New at Clarion

 Interview and translation by Diederik Boomsma & Yoram Stein

-We interview the French intellectual Rémi Brague, about his life and work.
-The question of whether and in what way the West is unique forms a large part of the interview.
-Whether one can sensibly speak of “three religions of the book”, whether Brague is a Straussian, what the civilizational role of poverty, humility, and cultural inferiority complexes are, and whether Americans really are cultural cowboys, each get discussed in turn.
+We interview the French intellectual Rémi Brague about his life and work.
+The question of whether and in what way the West is unique figures centrally in our discussion.
+Whether one can sensibly speak of “three religions of the book”, whether Brague is a Straussian, what the civilisational roles of poverty, humility, and cultural inferiority complexes may be, and whether Americans really are cultural cowboys, are also each discussed in turn.

 “Cows too…can easily be made into ideas”: An Interview with Roger Scruton